 For over 50 years, the Bay Area Science and Engineering Fair (BASEF) has provided a forum for students in the Hamilton/Halton area to develop their scientific skills and prepare for national and international competition.

 The Bay Area Science and Engineering Fair draws students in grades 7 through 12 from the City of Hamilton, the Regional Municipality of Halton, Six Nations, Haldimand, Norfolk and Brant Counties.

-The Hamilton Spectator’s Roy Middleton was instrumental in founding The Hamilton District Science and Engineering Fair in 1960.
-Since that time many thousands of young people from the regions of Hamilton Wentworth and Halton have benefited from their participation in this event.
+The Hamilton Spectator’s Roy Middleton and the Junior Chamber of Commerce were instrumental in founding The Hamilton and District Science Fair in 1960.
+Since that time many thousands of young people from the area have benefited from their participation in this event.
 Some have gone on to achieve further success at the national and international levels, and many are now active in careers related to science and technology.
 Several continue to be involved with the fair at the organizational level.

 We are committed to respecting the privacy of our Web site’s visitors.
-See our Privacy Statement for more information.
+See our Privacy Statement (PDF) for more information.

-Some may wonder what happened to the “Hamilton District Science and Engineering Fair” or the “Hamilton-Wentworth & Halton Science and Engineering Fair”; BASEF is still the same organization serving the same towns and cities around the bay, above and below the Niagara Escarpment, from Stoney Creek around to Oakville.
+Some may wonder what happened to the “Hamilton District Science and Engineering Fair” or the “Hamilton-Wentworth and Halton Science and Engineering Fair”; BASEF is still the same organization serving the same towns and cities around the bay, above and below the Niagara Escarpment, from Stoney Creek around to Oakville.
 Rather than changing the name of the fair with each change in municipal or regional nomenclature, we’ve named the fair after the bay, call it Burlington Bay or Hamilton Bay, from around which all of our students, teachers and volunteers are drawn.
 We don’t think that the Bay is going anywhere, so our name shouldn’t be changing again any time soon (but if we’re wrong, then someone might have a fascinating topic for an environmental science project).